An Overview of Music License

 - Details concerning the business.

-- Detailed list regarding the type of music that the applicant will play.
+- Detailed list regarding the type of music the applicant will play or use.

-- If one is into an LLP (Limited Liability Partnership) business, then the applicant must submit the Certificate of Incorporation.
+- If one is into an LLP (Limited Liability Partnership) business, then the applicant must submit the Partnership Deed & in the case of a company, then the Certificate of Incorporation, MoA & AoA is required.

-- Address Proof in the form of Electricity Bill, Voter ID, Driving License.
+- Address Proof such as the latest Electricity Bill, Voter ID, and Driving License.

 The steps included in the procedure to obtain a Music License in India are:

-The first and foremost step is to select the type or category for the music license.
-This means choosing the type of license which an applicant wants to obtain.
+Step 2: Select the Category: The first and foremost step is to select the type or category for the music license.
+This means choosing the type of License that an applicant wants to obtain.

 How much is the Cost Incurred for obtaining a Music License?